freenas/freenas-docs/userguide/jails.rst

 to use the proxy settings, except when performing DNS lookups.
 Make sure a firewall is properly configured to maximize system security.

+When pairing the jail with a physical interface, edit the :ref:`interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading`.
+This ensures a smoother connection between the virtual network and physical interface.

 .. _jail_wizard_networking_fig: